puppetlabs/puppet-docs/source/puppet/6.7/man/ssl.md

 <h2 id="ACTIONS">ACTIONS</h2>

 <dl>
+<dt>bootstrap</dt><dd><p>Perform all of the steps necessary to request and download a client
+certificate.
+If autosigning is disabled, then puppet will wait every
+<code>waitforcert</code> seconds for its certificate to be signed.
+To only attempt
+once and never wait, specify a time of 0.
+Since <code>waitforcert</code> is a Puppet setting, it can be specified as a time interval, such as 30s, 5m, 1h.</p></dd>
 <dt>submit_request</dt><dd><p>Generate a certificate signing request (CSR) and submit it to the CA. If
 a private and public key pair already exist, they will be used to generate the CSR.
 Otherwise a new key pair will be generated.
 If a CSR has already